How to Inspect Exterior Walls for Moisture Damage

 Key conditions to watch for include:

-- Missing or damaged flashing pieces
+- Missing, bent, loose, or poorly lapped flashing pieces

 If water appears to flow along wall surfaces instead of being redirected away, further evaluation may be necessary.
 Understanding typical failure pathways explained in why exterior walls develop moisture problems can help interpret these observations.